 Track-specific key performance indicators for both long-term and short-term goals.

-This will keep employees motivated by seeing small accomplishments along the way.
+This will keep employees motivated by recognizing small accomplishments while they work toward milestones.

 It also paints a striking picture.
 It highlights the impact the little tasks are having at pushing towards the big goal.